cl20813/Software_Setup/install_python.md

 1. Open command prompt
 2. Activate the environment you want to add in jupyter notebook. activate jl2815
-4. conda install -c anaconda ipykernel
+4. conda install -c anaconda ipykernel    (this should be done in an active environment)
 5. ipython kernel install --user --name=<envname>             (ipython kernel install --user --name=jl2815)